Understanding Low Equity Margins in New Zealand

 This additional margin remains in place until your equity reaches 20%, either through loan repayments or an increase in property value.
 Once you achieve this, you can request the removal of the LEM, often requiring a property valuation to confirm your equity position.

-Strategies to Minimise or Avoid LEMs and LEPs
+Strategies to Minimise or Avoid LEMs and LMI

 1. Increase Your Deposit: Saving more before purchasing can help you reach the 20% threshold, avoiding these additional costs altogether.